Smueez/address-book/README.md

-As my API is not paid so google place API is not working currently but yet i haev implemented to pick up the place from the search bar. i have used google_place package. yet i have also implemented som other methods. saving those other methods here to use further.
+As my API is not paid so google place API is not working currently but yet i haev implemented to pick up the place from the search bar. i have used google_place package. yet i have also implemented som other methods. saving those other methods here to use future.

 Future<List<PlaceSearch>> getAutoCompleteResult(String searchValue) async{